calroc/Thun/docs/Correcet_Programming.rst

     R['a0'] = Mark

-Now let’s count to twenty.
+Now let's count to twenty.

 .. code:: ipython2